KamilDevelopments/FlashCards/README.md

 🗃️ Manage flashcards with Room Database
 🎨 Intuitive and user-friendly interface

-This app will soon be available on the Google Play Store.
-I’ll post the link here once it’s live!
+This app is available on the Google Play Store!
+Check it out https://play.google.com/store/apps/details?id=com.kamildevelopments.flashcards

 License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
 You are free to share and adapt the code for personal or educational use, but you cannot use it for commercial purposes.